 of the day, when suddenly,

-we look up from our work
+we look up from our chairs

-and notice the darkness
+and notice that darkness

 surrounds us.